 How to Grow Radish Microgreens – Germination After 2-days

-Near the 48-hour mark, take a look at the trays by removing the towel, weight, and lifting the lid carefully to not upset seeds trying to root.
+Near the 48-hour mark, look at the trays by removing the towel and weight and lifting the lid carefully not to upset seeds trying to root.

 The radish seedlings are yellow due to the lack of light.

 The white isn’t mold or fungus.
 Those are root hairs along the seed radicle.

 This is a very common question, but there’s nothing to worry about.

 Because the root hairs are still showing, neither of these radish microgreens’ trays is ready to come out of the blackout period.

 Put the lid, weight, and towel on the tray and wait at least one more day.